Your Story

 From the Third World to the Corporate Office

 My workplace has changed in the last eight years from a very hot, open-air room of my house in the Dominican Republic to an old repurposed furniture warehouse that became the first LEED Platinum office in North Carolina.
-I transitioned from working with poor teenagers in both countries on the island of Hispaniola (Haiti and the Dominican Republic) to running a foundation focused on brownfield remediation as a means of promoting environmental sustainability and funding poverty alleviation.
-Both experiences, along … Continue reading
+I transitioned from working with poor teenagers in both countries on the island of Hispaniola (Haiti and… Continue reading From the Third World to the Corporate Office

 Call Me a Beginner

 Call me a beginner.
 Having been raised in the densely populated city of Manila, I grew up with a vivid awareness of the myriad of human need, urgent and seemingly eclipsing of environmental concerns.
 As with triage, crises that called for immediate help rightfully take priority.
-I couldn’t help wondering if passionate concern for the environment might be the luxurious (and somewhat indulgent) outgrowth of a society largely unencumbered by disease, starvation, and squalor.
-Perhaps the sheer magnitude of the … Continue reading
+I couldn’t help wondering if passionate concern for the… Continue reading Call Me a Beginner

 An Earth Day Connection

 I’m not a big Facebooker, but I think I understand the psychology of why 500 million people have a Facebook account.
 It comes down to one word: Connection.
 Even if a Facebook friend isn’t necessarily a real friend, in an age of technology, people want to feel connected.
-Last year’s Blessed Earth Simulcast created a connection for Christians to be united all over the globe for a common cause.
-My church was one of the 2,200 groups around the globe … Continue reading
+Last years Blessed Earth Simulcast created a… Continue reading An Earth Day Connection

 The Question That Haunts Me